 Remember, Texas laws apply only when an employer aims to prevent visitors from carrying guns at the workplace or prevent employees from carrying guns and also hold them criminally accountable for violating the rule.

-For more information about drafting a firearm policy for your employees, contact Shellist Lazarz Slobin LLP today at (713) 352-3433 and schedule a consultation with our legal team.
+For more information about drafting a firearm policy for your employees, contact Shellist Lazarz Slobin today at (713) 352-3433 and schedule a consultation with our legal team.